 Our modern mobile era can trace its roots to 1973 and an engineer and inventor named Martin Cooper, who developed the first hand-held cellular phone.
 Mobile phones had been around since the 1940s, but their enormous size and a limited number of channels rendered them impractical.
-Cooper placed the world's first cell phone call from his car in 1973.
+Cooper placed the world's first cellphone call from his car in 1973.

 If you ever feel like you can never truly get away, you probably have inventor Stephen J. Boies to thank (or blame).
 People had been tinkering with contraptions to record the human voice from afar since the mid-19th century.
-But in 1973, Boies developed the Speech Filing System (SFS), which was the first voicemail.
+But in 1973, Boies developed the Speech Filing System, which was the first voicemail.
 It allowed people to check messages from any phone even when the recording device wasn't present.

-In virtually every office in America these days, you can find small squares of brightly colored paper temporarily glued to surfaces.
+In virtually every office in America these days, you can find small squares of brightly colored paper glued temporarily to surfaces.
 In 1974, 3M co-workers Arthur Fry and Spencer Silver invented the now-familiar Post-it Note, with the former creating the paper and the latter developing the glue.

 In 1975, the first nail was hammered into the film camera's coffin when Eastman Kodak engineer Steven Sasson invented the digital camera.
 The 24-year-old from Brooklyn was the first to use a new technology called digitalization to capture images.
 Four decades later, we carry his invention in our pockets on our phones.

 Billions of human beings are now connected through social media.
 All online social channels, however, can trace their roots back to 1978 and the genesis of all social media: the BBS.
-Developed by Ward Christensen and Randy Suess, BBS connected users and enabled them to share text-based information long before the arrival of Facebook, Instagram, and even MySpace.
+Developed by Ward Christensen and Randy Suess, the BBS connected users and enabled them to share text-based information long before the arrival of Facebook, Instagram, and even MySpace.

 In May 1981, William A. Brastad was awarded a patent for a product he invented three years earlier.
 His invention, the microwave popcorn bag incorporated kernels, butter, and spices in a folded bag that trapped steam as it expanded, which then popped the kernels, forever changing our movie-watching experience at home.

 People had been writing spreadsheets by hand for hundreds of years before the age of computers.
 But in 1978, Harvard Business School student Dan Bricklin began work on what he called a visible calculator.
 It would go on to become VisiCalc, the world's first electronic spreadsheet.
-VisiCalc is arguably the first app in history, and it shipped running on the brand new Apple II computer in 1979.
+VisiCalc is arguably the first app in history, and it shipped running on the brand-new Apple II computer in 1979.